 This program teaches your dog new skills and is only available to dogs without behavioral issues.
 If your dog has behavioral issues like fear or aggression, we can help you resolve those as well, but that will have to be done separately first.
 Resolving such issues has nothing to do with obedience training and requires behavioral conditioning.

 The first part of the training time is spent on foundational training.
 Too many programs fail to lay a solid foundation and as a result, the dogs don't learn reliable behaviors.
 If you have to hold a treat in your hand for your dog to actually sit down, it's obvious that the training fell short.
 Foundational training means we teach your dog a marker system that allows you to better communicate with your dog in daily life and make sense to your companion.
 Too often we and our dog are talking past each other.
 We will change that.
 Regardless of context you will be able to let your dog know when he does well and should keep doing it, did well but can do something else now, did something that is never okay, is doing something that is generally okay but has taken it too far or is going about something the wrong way and should try it a different way.
 Your dog also learns to understand the collar and leash as an informational tool and not as a frustrating restraint device.
 Learning these basics first improves your relationship as it allows you to provide clarity to your dog and that will be appreciated by your companion.

 Based out of Corona in Riverside County, we currently offer dog training and behavior modification in the following areas: Riverside County, Orange County, San Bernardino County, Los Angeles County and San Diego County.

-Contact us here for a free on site consultation to discuss how we can help you best.
+Don't wait any longer!
+Contact us here for a consultation to discuss how we can help you best.